The Outsiders Characters List: Character Traits and Analysis

 The Socs: Privilege from the West Side

-The Socials, or Socs, are the affluent teenagers from the West Side.
-Characterized by their nice cars and madras clothing, they often project cool indifference while instigating violence against the Greasers.
+The Socials, or Socs, represent the affluent teenagers from the West Side.
+Characterized by their material wealth (Mustangs, madras shirts) and often projecting a cool indifference, their boredom and sense of entitlement frequently manifest as aggression towards the Greasers.

 11. Sherri “Cherry” Valance